You are shopping for a new family car. After months of research, you have zeroed in on a model, taken a test drive and fallen in love.

 This is a significant insight into pricing psychology.
 How can brands make it work?

-Some ideas: Include a free gift with a purchase, throw in a sample product, offer a free consultation.
+Some ideas: Include a unique gift with a purchase, throw in a sample product, offer a free consultation.

 SaaS companies can offer special prices to attract startups before they become unicorns.
 Drift.com is one company embracing this approach—its Drift for startups program offers early-stage companies 93% off the original price!